top of page

 Even negative space becomes an active decision rather than an absence.
 If his work had a superpower, he imagines it as the ability to see into the collective psyche — not one person at a time, but humanity’s shared psychosphere all at once.
 He even has a name for it: The Super Psyche Zapper.

-Switch Rocks: Rewriting Meaning
+Switch Rocks: rewriting meaning

 In Switch Rocks, signs from across cultures are sampled and reorganized into a horizontal, timeline-inspired format with strict reading directions.